teambit/bit/scopes/dependencies/dependency-resolver/dependency-resolver.docs.md

     }
 ```

-### Overriding cascading policies
+### Override cascading policies

 Policies set on a specific group of components will override any conflicting policies that have cascaded from more general configurations.

-For example, the following configuration will set `classnames` version `1.0.0` on all component using the `react-ui` namespace.
+For example, the following configuration will set `classnames` version `1.0.0` on all components using the `react-ui` namespace.
 This policy will override the workspace-level policy that uses version `2.0.0` of that same package.

 ```json
 // All components using the namespace 'react-ui' will use version 1.0.0 of "classnames"